Inter-qube file copying (qfilecopy)

 - “regular” file copy - when user instructs file manager to copy a given files/directories to a different VM

-Prior to Qubes Beta1, for both cases, a block device (backed by a file in dom0 with a vfat filesystem on it) was attached to VM, file(s) copied there, and then the device was detached and attached to target VM.
+In the early days of Qubes OS, for both cases, a block device (backed by a file in dom0 with a vfat filesystem on it) was attached to VM, file(s) copied there, and then the device was detached and attached to target VM.
 In the DispVM case, if a edited file has been modified, another block device is passed to requester VM in order to update the source file.

 This has the following disadvantages: